Erebus-3222/UsefulSecurityLists/README.md

 # UsefulLists

-A collection of stuff I find useful to know or have saved, feel free to fork I will add to the list as I find new stuff, currently it is a collection of lists found on github.
+A collection of stuff I find useful to know or have saved, feel free to fork I will add to the list as I find new stuff, currently it is a collection of lists found on github and some information I added myself.
 Will combine more into a single list.
+If you want to contribute to the list just do a pull request.